MaaAssistantArknights/MaaAssistantArknights/docs/en/TASK_SCHEMA.md

                                             // Only for targets that do not change position.
 Please set it to `false` for targets with changing position.

         "rectMove": [0, 0, 0, 0],           // Target movements after recognition, optional, not recommended.
 Auto-scaling based on 1280 * 720 resolution.
                                             // E.g. Icon A is recognized but the target is some position beside A. You can set it to click the place beside it.
-It is suggested that it should recognize the target to click instead of using this field.
+                                            // It is suggested that it should recognize the target to click instead of using this field.

         "reduceOtherTimes": [ "OtherTaskName1", "OtherTaskName2" ],
                                             // Reducing execution counter of other tasks after execution, optional
                                             // E.g. Using sanity potion means clicking the blue start button did not take effect so the counter of the starting task should be reduced by 1.

         "specificRect": [ 100, 100, 50, 50],
                                             // Available only when `action` is `ClickRect`, indicating the position to click (random position within the region), required.
-Auto-scaling based on 1280 * 720 resolution.
+                                            // Auto-scaled based on 1280 * 720 resolution.

         /* Available only when `algorithm` is `MatchTemplate` */

         "templThreshold": 0.8,              // Threshold of image recognition, optional.
 Image is matched only when the similarity is greater than the threshold.
                                             // 0.8 by default.
 You can check it in the logs.

         "maskRange": [ 1, 255 ],            // Grayscale mask range, optional.
-E.g. fill in the region that does not require recognition with black colour, and set it to [ 1, 255 ] so that the black region is ignored.
+E.g. fill in the region that does not require recognition with black colour,
+                                            // and set it to [ 1, 255 ] so that the black region is ignored.

         /* Available only when `algorithm` is `OcrDetect` */